wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.7a : 21-Dec-2020 by wavemotion-dave
+  * Full Pokey Support at both 450 and 4000.
+XM RAM mapping at 4000 so games like Serpentine will run properly now.
+Undocumented opcodes for the Sally processor now implemented so games like Popeye will run fine.

 V1.7 : 20-Dec-2020 by wavemotion-dave
   * After much thought and debug, I've ditched Kangaroo mode.
 As near as I can tell it's used on only a couple of games and not for gameplay - and it costs